deepns/codegym/notes/journal.md

 Been a while I lost in touch with my daily exercise.
 Restarting the practice.

+### Day 47 (grpc static authentication)

+- Fixed the errors in passing auth info in metadata
+- able to pass username, password in metadata and validate on the server side
+- need to use PerRPCCredentials next

 ### Day 46 (grpc static authentication)

 - adding an example for static authentication with username and password